zhangxuxiuxiu/mba/README.md

 	recipients or sent to the Office where the event produces;
 		5> if a message can't be processed by current office, it will be delivered to its parent until the HeadOffice can't process, then an exception will throw;
-		### syntactic constraints ###
-		6> a LocalOffic or AsyncOffice can be initialized with a message type list and only process event types specified in its declared type list, or compilation error occurs;
-		7> if any message specified in message type list is not bound, compilation error occures in the Office constructor
+		6> by default, a message will be delivered in realtime, but also it could be delayed through invoking $AriseAfter(duration) and $AriseAt(time_point)

 future works:
-	1> provide a performance-improved and interface-friendly sync-queue/concurrent-queue;
-	2> support for timed message which could decay to a normal message with a default now-timestamp( this feature needs a concurrent-priority-queue or a sorted vector);
+	1> support for timed message which could decay to a normal message with a default now-timestamp( this feature needs a concurrent-priority-queue or a sorted vector);
+		progressing:
+			a)default timed message is a normal message;
+			b)insertion in sorted vector is O(n) time complexity while priority-queue is O(log(n)), so priority-queue is preferred.
+			c)message will be delivered in $duration or at $time_point DONE!!!

+	2> a LocalOffic or AsyncOffice can be initialized with a message type list and only process event types specified in its declared type list, or compilation error occurs;
+	3> if any message specified in message type list is not bound, compilation error occures in the Office constructor
+	[### seems 2>&3> are unnecessary b' current solution will throw exception if a message is not bound with any recipient ###]

+	4> provide a performance-improved and interface-friendly sync-queue/concurrent-queue;
+		to support timed message, a concurrent-priority-queue is needed.

-	3> support thread pool in AsyncOffice;
+	5> support thread pool in AsyncOffice;
-	4> support future in ProxyOffices;
+	6> support future in ProxyOffices;

 thoughts:
 	1>	should regional office set its sub-office's poster's source as itself automatically through binding?
 			if yes, the cmf would form a layered message flow, sub-office can only post messages to its parent office until no parent can process it;
-			if no, all regional offices can only post messages to HeadOffice through constructing themself
-		with HeadOffice::GetPoster() as constructor parameter manually.
+			if no, all regional offices can only post messages to HeadOffice through constructing themself with HeadOffice::GetPoster() as constructor parameter manually. when yes, uses have no sense of Poster and messages could be delivered with locality considered which brings performance gain to whole system through lowering HeadOffice's burden compared with NO.
-			when yes, uses have no sense of Poster and messages could be delivered with locality considered which brings performance gain to whole system through lowering HeadOffice's burden compared with NO. when no, setting poster manually could increase flexibility of regional offices while inceasing users' knowlege burden and user class constraints(constructor must take Poster as parameter). based on considerations above, YES is the current solution.
+			when no, setting poster manually could increase flexibility of regional offices while inceasing users' knowlege burden and user class constraints(constructor must take Poster as parameter).
+			based on considerations above, YES is the current solution.